By Wendy Stoltz / Last Modified On January 15, 2023

 - Pour the Batter into a prepared baking pan.
 Bake as directed in the recipe below, until a toothpick inserted in the center of the cake comes out cleanly.

-- Cool the cake completely before adding the frosting.
+- Cool the GF banana cake completely before adding the frosting.

 These numbered steps match the numbered photos above and are for illustration purposes.
 For the complete list of ingredients and instructions, please see the recipe below.

-HOW TO MAKE CREAM CHEESE FROSTING FOR GLUTEN FREE BANANA CAKE
+HOW DO YOU MAKE CREAM CHEESE FROSTING FOR GLUTEN-FREE BANANA CAKE?

 To make this frosting, combine softened cream cheese and softened butter in a large bowl.
 Mix until smooth.